 We could continue with many other examples, but generally, we can describe data as “small” where the dataset is:

-Actionable: small data is generally about users, customers, and their behaviors.
-Small data highlights the reason why behind the trends of big data, and therefore can be very insightful and actionable
+small data is generally about users, customers, and their behaviors.
+It highlights the reason why behind the trends of big data, and therefore can be very insightful and actionable

 In short: small data is big data which has been connected, organized and packaged by complex algorithms in order to appear easy and actionable for humans

-The term Small data will be much more popular than big data in the near future.
+This term will be much more popular than big data in the near future.
 In fact, the technology industry is moving away from big centralized analysis software to smaller, detailed and intelligent, connected datasets.
 If today the secret for success stays in computational power, tomorrow it will be in the capability to mix and merge datasets together, extracting value.

 Did you find this video interesting?
 Let me know in the comments!
 Did you like it?
 Then click the like button, it costs nothing to you but it means a lot to me.